Hanging H Ranch

 UNHAPPY SHAREHOLDERS

 Upon his death.
 The ranch was managed by several of the shareholders.
-First by his son, Jeff Lindsay, then his daughter Joan Lindsay, later after that, Susan Lindsay Thomas, who was a spouse of a deceased brother named John Lindsay, and then finally, before the receivership, it was managed for a number of years by Roy Lindsay Junior; otherwise known as Sonny Lindsay.
+First by his son, Jeff Lindsay, then his daughter Joan Lindsay, later after that, Susan Lindsay, who was a spouse of a deceased brother named John Lindsay, and then finally, before the receivership, it was managed for a number of years by Roy Lindsay Junior; otherwise known as Sonny Lindsay.
 Under management of Sonny Lindsay, one of the shareholders of the ranch, there were some problems that occurred; the first being that there was no communication with the Shareholders about what was going on and there was no distribution related to income from the ranch or very little distribution related to income from the ranch.
 And there was a trust for 51% of the Hanging H Ranch had been established, but it had never been funded or managed, so really it wasn’t a trust per se.

 RECEIVER NEEDED